Synerty/synerty-peek/README.rst

 #.
 Open pycharm,

-    #.  open the peek project, open in new window
+    #.
+Open the peek project, open in new window
     #.
 Open each of the other projects mentioned above, add to current window

 #.
 File -> Settings (Ctrl+Alt+S with eclipse keymap)

     #.
 Editor -> Inspection (use the search bar for finding the inspections)

         #.
 Disable Python -> "PEP8 Naming Convention Violation"
         #.
 Change Python -> "Type Checker" from warning to error
         #.
 Change Python -> "Incorrect Docstring" from warning to error
         #.
 Change Python -> "Missing type hinting ..." from warning to error

     #.
 Project -> Project Dependencies